firozkhan18/technologies-notes/java/java-basic-exercises-001-Basic-1.md

 }
 ```

-### 148. Write a Java program to find the index of the first unique character in a given string.
-Assume that there is at least one unique character in the string.
+</details><details><summary><b> 148.
+Write a Java program to find the index of the first unique character in a given string.
+Assume that there is at least one unique character in the string.</b></summary>
 Sample Output:
 Original String: wresource
 First unique character of the above: 0